Guo Youming: Biography

 Guo got involved in politics in January 1982 and he joined the CCP in May 1985.

-In June 2000 he was promoted to become the Party Vice-Secretary of Yichang, a position he held until February 2008.
-Guo served as the Mayor of Yichang between July to March 2008.
-In February 2008, Guo was elevated to the Party Secretary of Yichang.
+In June 2000 he was promoted to become the party vice-secretary of Yichang, a position he held until February 2008.
+Guo served as the mayor of Yichang between July and March 2008.
+In February 2008, Guo was elevated to the party secretary of Yichang.

 In November 2011, Guo studied at University of Toronto.

 In August 2011, Guo was promoted to become the Vice-Governor of Hubei.

 Downfall

 In November 2013, Guo was being investigated by the Central Commission for Discipline Inspection for "serious violations of laws and regulations".
 On 9 January 2014, Guo was dismissed from his position for corruption.

 On 21 April 2014, Guo was expelled from the CCP; his case was handed to the Nanyang Intermediate People's Court in Henan province, where he was charged with bribery.
 The court found Guo guilty of taking more than 23.8 million yuan (US$3.70 million) in bribes, and sentenced him to 15 years in jail on 9 December 2015.